This article will show you how to start a new GRID bot, modify its settings, close bots, and restart them if needed.

-On the right side of your screen, a menu for the creation of your first GRID bot will be shown, where you can select the exchange, the pair, the investment, and set the advanced settings if you want to customize them to your strategy.
+On the right side of your screen, a menu for creating your first GRID bot will be shown, where you can select the exchange, the pair, and the investment, and set the advanced settings if you want to customize them to your strategy.

 Read more about advanced settings in our article - Customize Advanced Bitsgap Grid Bot Settings.

 Let's move to the next step.
 Start by selecting an exchange and a pair.
 Click on the “Exchange” window to choose an exchange, then “Pair” to set the trading pair.
 Once this is done, move to the following step.

 Enter the total investment value you would like to operate with or use the slider to specify the percentage based on your available balance.

 The Investment field shows:

 an approximate amount of the investment in your selected system currency;

 how much of the base currency is required for your initial sell orders (BTC);